 - Place the seeds about half an inch deep into the soil spacing them four inches apart in rows of similar dimensions.

-The plant does relatively well in a wide pH range compared to other species in the Allium genus.
-The said range stretches from slightly acidic soils with pH of 6.1 to mildly alkaline soils with PH of 7.8.
+Chives do relatively well in a wide pH range compared to other species in the Allium genus.
+The said range stretches from slightly acidic soils with a pH of 6.1 to mildly alkaline soils with a pH of 7.8.
 The optimal soil pH, however, is 7.0.
-The soil should be well-drained and rich in humus.